 Innovation and creativity are two things that are necessary in order for teams to operate well in the workspace.
 Especially, when they are involved in collaboration, brainstorming, and ideation, innovation is critical to your success.

-In this article we will discuss the 3 ways that work from home manages to spark innovation in the workplace.
+In this article we will discuss the 3 ways that working from home manages to spark innovation in the workplace.
 If you are interested in learning more about online collaboration, make sure to check out our blog where we talk about whiteboarding, innovation, and much more.

 Work From Home Innovations

 After work from home became an extended reality, organizations everywhere realized that in order for them to remain efficient under their new circumstances they needed to quickly pivot to online workspaces.
-Remote workspaces are very different from our traditional work environments but they provide some unique abilities that enable people to innovate and collaborate with great success.
+Remote workspaces are very different from our traditional work environments.
+However, they provide some unique abilities that enable people to innovate and collaborate with great success.
 Here are the three biggest ways work from home sparks innovation.

 For example, if you are trying to consider some knowledge or takeaways from your last whiteboarding session, remote workspaces allow you to directly access these boards and the information they hold.
 Instead of having to dig through your notes or look through old pictures to find the specific contribution that you’re searching for, you can simply access the source material directly.
 The flexibility to access these boards and keep the knowledge they hold is massive to innovation and is all no further than a click away.

 In order to succeed in sustainable innovation, you must be able to align your knowledge and takeaways with the rest of your team, and you all have to commit to the integration of this knowledge.
 In order to integrate the important understanding your team shares, it’s incredibly helpful to be able to have constant access to your source material.
-Work from home enables this flexibility, and through these new possibilities, is able to catalyze innovation.
+Working from home enables this flexibility, and through these new possibilities, is able to catalyze innovation.

 Remote workspaces create an environment where you can communicate and collaborate with creators from all over the world in various diverse fields.
 This accessibility is a big change from operating in traditional workplaces, where it is much harder to collaborate with people outside your circle.